Henry Mayne: Life

 A son of the Rev. Robert Mayne, Rector of Limpsfield, by his wife Mrs Charlotte Cunningham née Graham, he was educated at Westminster School and Christ Church, Oxford, where he matriculated in 1831 and graduated B.A. in 1835, proceeding M.A. in 1838.
 At school Mayne was a rower, continuing to row at stroke for Christ Church as well as playing first-class cricket for Oxford University.

 Mayne studied law at the Middle Temple where he was called to the Bar in 1845.
 From 1850 he served as a Clerk in the Private Bills Office of the House of Commons, becoming its Principal Clerk in 1870.

 Mayne, notable among the group which helped to write the rules of Short Whist, died at Brighton in Sussex on 17 January 1892, aged 78.

 Cricketer

 Mayne played in 18 first-class cricket matches between 1833 and 1849, for a variety of teams.
 He made his first-class debut in 1833 for the Gentlemen of Kent before playing four times for Oxford University between 1834 and 1838.
 He played for a Kent team in 1835, before the foundation of the County Club, and went on to play once for Kent County Cricket Club in 1844.
-He made seven appearances for MCC, four for the Gentlemen of Kent and one for the Gentlemen of England.
-He played regularly in club cricket for I Zingari and MCC as well as for other sides, including Bramshill in Hampshire.
+He made seven appearances for Marylebone Cricket Club (MCC), four for the Gentlemen of Kent and one for the Gentlemen of England.
+He played regularly in club cricket for I Zingari, MCC, and Bramshill in Hampshire.